Using Red Hat OpenShift labels

 Log into your Developer Sandbox at the command line

-If you’re not aware of how to do this, you can find instructions here: Access your Developer Sandbox for Red Hat OpenShift from the command line
+If you’re not aware of how to do this, you can find instructions here: Access your Developer Sandbox from the command line

 Download the Git repositories